tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - What do all these headers do?
   - they let us use the already written code in these header files
 - How do you find out which part of the below code comes from which header?
-  - right click and select from dropdown
+  - ctrl click
 - How do you change the code so that you are sending messages to servers other than localhost?
   - change the kserveraddress
 - How do you change the code to send to a IPv6 address instead of IPv4?
-  - we need to change the family to AF_INET6, use the struct sockaddr_in6, change the address variable according to IPv6
+  - we need to change the family to AF_INET6, use the struct sockaddr_in6, change the address variable according to IPv6, do things like sin6_addr, sin6_family, sin6_port
 - **Bonus**: How do you change the client code to connect by hostname instead of IP address?
   - We use function getaddrinfo for DNS resolution